-If walking along pristine beaches, touring the stunning countryside, visiting some of the oldest archaeological sites on earth, eating locally grown produce, and drinking local Sicilian wine sounds in any way appealing to you (it certainly sounds appealing to us) then perhaps retirement in Sardinia might be good for you.
+If walking along pristine beaches, touring the stunning countryside, visiting some of the oldest archaeological sites on earth, eating locally grown produce, and drinking local wine sounds in any way appealing to you (it certainly sounds appealing to us), then perhaps retirement in Sardinia might be good for you.

 On the topic of time spent, Sardinia is rich in historical sites and museums that you can spend your time exploring.
-Plus a great selection of local and world-class restaurants available for you to sample.
+Plus, a great selection of local and world-class restaurants is available for you to sample.